 \subsection{An Integrable system: TFIM}

-Consider the Hamiltonian of $N$ spin-$1/2$ degrees representing the quantum Ising chain in transverse magnetic field.
+Consider the Hamiltonian of $N$ spin-$1/2$ degrees representing the quantum Ising chain in a transverse magnetic field.
 This exactly solvable model is given by the Hamiltonian

 This can be mapped to a fermionic system described by a quadratic Hamiltonian by performing a Jordan-Wigner transformation connecting the algebra of spin-$1/2$'s and spinless fermions \cite{polkovnikov, Lieb1961SolubleModels, Sachdev2011QPT}.
-This section makes use of the Appendices \ref{subsec:jordanwignerfromLSM}, \ref{subsec:DiagQuadHam} and \ref{subsec:twopointcorrelationsinTFIM} in presenting the results of the ground state for $J=1$ as an epitomic analysis of the quantum phases and their transition in TFIM.
-Now for a general Hamiltonian which is quadratic in fermionic operators, we have
+This section makes use of Appendices \ref{subsec:jordanwignerfromLSM}, \ref{subsec:DiagQuadHam} and \ref{subsec:twopointcorrelationsinTFIM} in presenting the results of the ground state for $J=1$ in the TFIM.
+For a general Hamiltonian that is quadratic in fermionic operators, we have